WE-are-FPV/JeNo-5.1/README.md

 ![JeNo assembly - step 3](./images/step_03.jpg)
 ![JeNo assembly - step 4](./images/step_04.jpg)

 The assembly is illustrated with cinematic camera plates, which allow the use of up to 4 standoffs (see visual in step 5 below).
-In practice, 2 spacers at the front are sufficient, just like with regular camera plates (see step 4).
+In practice, 2 standoffs at the front are sufficient, just like with regular camera plates (see step 4).

 ![JeNo assembly - step 5](./images/step_05.jpg)
 ![JeNo assembly - step 6](./images/step_06.jpg)